briggySmalls/gisrep/README.md

 gisrep init
 ```

 You will be prompted for your Github username and password.
 The password is stored in your system's password manager using [keyring](https://pypi.python.org/pypi/keyring).
+To overrwrite an existing configuration use the `--force` argument.